 Dave Barry (1968-2022) you made this world a much better place.
 Every day was brighter when you were part of it.
 Palm Springs and Joshua Tree included.
 You are missed beyond words.

 Good to Know

 Palm Springs is in the Sonoran Desert.
 Avoid June – Sept when Palm Springs highs are at or over 100 degrees.
-Last year reached 121.
+It can reach 121 degrees.
 If you are extremely sensitive to heat then avoid May – October.
 The website weather-and-climate.com is a great planning tool.
 Layers are your friend.
 A coat and swimsuit worn in the same day is a thing.
 The climate can differ 30 miles away, so change the location in your weather app or you will be duped.
 Precipitation hovers around 4-5 inches per year and is not a factor, however, wind is a big one.
 This day saw 60-mph winds.

 Airline Travel & Car Rental

 Look first for flights into Palm Springs International Airport (PSP) which is 2 miles from downtown Palm Springs with nonstop service to 20 plus cities.

 Next, look at Ontario International Airport (ONT) 69 miles away with nonstops to 20 cities.
 Alternative airports are John Wayne International Airport (SNA) 98 miles away; Long Beach 109 miles; and LAX 121 miles.
 Don’t discount LAX flights.
 Those can be highly affordable.
 FlightsFrom.com is used to gather this data.
 By the way, Strategy Workshops for the Expert Traveler hit key websites and apps guaranteed to ramp up your travel experience.
 Note this website, and register for the workshops.